peterstieg/100-days-of-code/log.md

 **Today's Progress**:

 **Artifical Intelligence:**
-Watched edX' videos on Text Processing and Natural Language Processing modules like word frequency, term frequency, stemming, sentiment analysis with NLTK and Bing Translator API.
+Watched edX' videos on Text Processing and Natural Language Processing modules like word frequency, term frequency, stemming and sentiment analysis with NLTK and Bing Translator API.

 **Thoughts:** Back to Leipzig.